gumaerc-testorg/14.05-spring-2013/content/pages/instructor-insights.md

 Recitation
 ----------

-Students met in a group with one of the three Teaching Assistants, Marco Di Maggio, Sebastian Di Tella, or Juan Pablo Xandri.
-[Recitation sessions]({{< baseurl >}}/pages/recitations) were scheduled, in addition to regular class time, to allow students the opportunity to review the material taught during lecture in-depth and ask questions in a small group setting.
+Students met in a group with one of the three Teaching Assistants, Marco Di Maggio, Sebastian Di Tella, or Juan Pablo Xandri. {{< resource_link 3cc67b1a-89c7-1bfe-b3aa-39217be60186 "Recitation sessions" >}} were scheduled, in addition to regular class time, to allow students the opportunity to review the material taught during lecture in-depth and ask questions in a small group setting.

 Out of Class
 ------------